Deer vehicle collision project

 Regulatory action

-At West Grampian DMG, a deer census is due Spring 2026.
-Cairngorms National Park Authority (CNPA) will lead this project, which is linked to the Heritage Horizon Awards, 5/5/5 project and several larder infrastructure projects.
-The CNPA incentive scheme aims to harvest an additional 1400 hinds for the 2025/’26 season, which if achieved may negate the need for regulatory action.
+At West Grampian DMG, a deer census has been completed; Cairngorms National Park Authority (CNPA) led the project, which is linked to the Heritage Horizon Awards, 5/5/5 project and several larder infrastructure projects.

 For South Ross DMG, a helicopter count is planned for winter 2026.
 A draft deer management plan has been delivered by the Strathfarrar sub-group of the DMG.
 Three deer management plans remain outstanding, and we are monitoring the situation.